 Why You Might Want to Stop By

 On the personal level, trust me, I’ve walked the talk.
 I’ve moved house 17 times.
 I’ve grown through relationship breakups.
 I’ve changed country.
 I know depression, anxiety and trauma.
-I understand how scary it is to receive a ‘posititve’ diagnosis on a health issue, and how challenging it is to live with pain.
+I understand how scary it is to receive a ‘posititve’ diagnosis on a health issue, and how challenging it is to live with chronic pain.

 I also know self resiliance and inner strength.
 I know that laughter, joy and creativity are not just wonderful, but powerful.
 I know how to nurture great relationships – with my self, my body, with my partner, family and friends.
 I believe that love is the supreme and transformative energy, and we might call this God.

 I know through experience that health is a complex interplay between diet, movement and relaxation, that there is no quick-fix, and that what’s right today might not be appropriate tomorrow.

 Every step that I’ve taken on my personal journey comes together in an authentic, unique and professional way of communicating in groups and on a one-to-one basis.

 - I have a Bachelor Degree in English Literature from the University of Melbourne.

 - I have a Bachelor Degree in Fine Arts: Ceramics from the Royal Melbourne Institute of Technology.

 A passion for stories, for craft, and for communicating with and without language, were the driving forces behind these streams of study.